tock/tock/doc/reference/trd104-syscalls.md

 upcalls, relinquishes the processor to other processes, or waits for one of its long-running calls to complete.
 The Yield system call class implements the only blocking system calls in Tock that return:
-`yield-wait` and `yield-wait-for`.
+`Yield-Wait` and `Yield-WaitFor`.

-When a process calls a Yield system call, the kernel schedules one pending upcall (if any) to execute on the userspace stack.
-If there are multiple pending upcalls, each one requires a separate Yield call to invoke.
 The kernel invokes upcalls only in response to Yield system calls.
-This form of very limited preemption allows userspace to manage concurrent access to its variables.

-There are three Yield system calls:
+There are three Yield system call variants:
   - Yield-Wait
   - Yield-NoWait
   - Yield-WaitFor